dolinka79/Portfolio_Agnieszka-Dolinska-Rakowska/README.md

 # Portfolio_Agnieszka-Dolinska-Rakowska
 # Me, myself and I:
 My name is Agnieszka Dolińska-Rakowska.
-After mamy years working in the technical branch (real estate and civil engineering) I have decided to change the path of my career and decide to be a part of IT-branch.
+After mamy years working in the technical branch (real estate and civil engineering) I have decided to change the path of my career and to become a part of IT-branch.
 I have started my journey with courses and post-graduate studies in software testing and foung it really interesting.
 Thanks to my experience I have had an opportunity to develop my interpersonal skills which is, in my opinion, really important in such kind of work.
 In this portfolio I would like to intruduce myself, share my knowledge ...
 I am very determined person and I hope I would have a chance to get a position in this field - software testing.
 This is the reason why I This is why I have been looking for a junior position in testing.